-The crocodile Personality
+The Crocodile Personality

 Crocodile Characteristics: Tough • Street-smart • Self-reliant • Passionate • Conceited • Ruthless